lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 - For modules supporting `0x01` keys, only:
   - **Full deposits** (32 ETH deposits per new 0x01 validator)

-For modules that support `0x02 keys`, the system should maintain a sufficient number of validators eligible for top-ups, ensuring that a significant portion of the buffered ETH can be utilized without excessive delays (i.e., without waiting for validators to become active).
+For modules that support `0x02` keys, the system should maintain a sufficient number of validators eligible for top-ups, ensuring that a significant portion of the buffered ETH can be utilized without excessive delays (i.e., without waiting for validators to become active).

 The Depositor Bot is proposed to be responsible for maintaining an appropriate balance between predeposits and top-ups in `0x02` modules, with **predeposits prioritized over top-ups**.